-Several authors have tested for reporting heterogeneity in self-reported health measures, but most of this work has been focused on developed country data (Etile & Milcent, 2006; Humphries & van Doorslaer, 2000; Hernandez-Quevedo et al., 2005; Lindeboom & Van Doorslaer, 2004), while fewer studies have been done on developing country data (Bago d'Uva et al., 2008b).
+Several authors have tested for reporting heterogeneity in self-reported health measures, but most of this work has been focused on developed country data (Etile and Milcent 2006; Hernandez-Quevedo et al. 2005; Humphries and van Doorslaer 2000; Lindeboom and Van Doorslaer 2004), while fewer studies have been done on developing country data (Bago d'Uva et al. 2008b).
 In most of these studies, vulnerable sub-groups systematically underestimate their ill health.
-Ren Mu (2014) looks at health reporting differences between two provinces in China, one poor and one more affluent.
+Mu (2014) looks at health reporting differences between two provinces in China, one poor and one more affluent.
 She finds that persons from the poor province will systematically underestimate how poor their health is.
-In France, Etile and Milcent (2006) finds that the poor are too optimistic about their health, as does Bago d'Uva et al. (2008b) for Indonesia, India and China.
-Some authors have also found that people with low levels of education are likely to report better health levels than they truly have (Lunde & Locken, 2011; Bago d'Uva, O'Donnel & Van Doorslaer, 2008a).
+In France, Etile and Milcent (2006) find that the poor are too optimistic about their health, as do Bago d'Uva et al. (2008b) for Indonesia, India and China.
+Some authors have also found that people with low levels of education are likely to report better health levels than they truly have (Bago d'Uva, O'Donnell and Van Doorslaer 2008a; Lunde and Løken 2011).

-One reason for why vulnerable sub-groups underestimate their ill-health, is due to their comparison groups as explained earlier.
-Another possible explanation pertaining specifically to the poor, is that vulnerable subgroups shift their perceptions of their own ill-health due to their inability to cope with the economic costs involved with being ill.
+One reason why vulnerable sub-groups underestimate their ill health is because of their comparison groups as explained earlier.
+Another possible explanation pertaining specifically to the poor is that vulnerable sub-groups shift their perceptions of their own ill health due to their inability to cope with the economic costs involved with being ill.
 This includes not being able to afford quality healthcare, and also the economic costs of taking time off from income-generating activities when ill.

 Havemann and Van der Berg (2003) argue that one of the major reasons for the underestimation of ill health in South Africa is due to the lack of quality healthcare for the poor.
-In the general household survey (2002-2007) medical scheme coverage is estimated to be approximately 14% in South Africa, and this is heavily skewed towards the rich (Econex, 2009b).
-The limited medical aid coverage means that poor South Africans either have to pay for good quality private healthcare out-of-pocket (OOP), or they have to rely on the poor quality public healthcare system (an inferior good in South Africa according to Havemann and Van der Berg).
-Due to the poor quality and long waiting times, the less affluent often pay for private healthcare out-of-pocket, which poses a large financial strain.2
+In the general household survey (2002-07) medical scheme coverage is estimated to be approximately 14 per cent in South Africa, and this is heavily skewed towards the rich (Econex 2009b).
+The limited medical aid coverage means that poor South Africans either have to pay for good-quality private healthcare out-of-pocket (OOP), or they have to rely on the poor-quality public healthcare system (an inferior good in South Africa according to Havemann and Van der Berg 2003).
+Due to the poor quality and long waiting times, the less affluent often pay for private healthcare OOP, which poses a large financial strain.2

-Therefore, not having access to good quality healthcare means that vulnerable subgroups, such as the poor, might underestimate their healthcare demand by just "ignoring" certain illnesses.
-Research done on how health insurance affects healthcare utilization has shown that people with health insurance are more likely to visit a healthcare worker than those who are not (Vera-Hernandez, 2003; Manning et al., 1987).
-If access to better quality healthcare through insurance leads to increased healthcare visits, one could regard the lack of quality healthcare as a significant barrier to health demand realization.
+Therefore, not having access to good-quality healthcare means that vulnerable sub-groups, such as the poor, might underestimate their healthcare demand by just 'ignoring' certain illnesses.
+Research done on how health insurance affects healthcare utilization has shown that people with health insurance are more likely to visit a healthcare worker than those who have none (Vera-Hernandez 2003; Manning et al. 1987).3 If access to better-quality healthcare through insurance leads to increased healthcare visits, one could regard the lack of quality healthcare as a significant barrier to health demand realization.